MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/multistep-forms.md

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

-Multistep forms allows you to create a form with multiple steps.
+Multistep forms allow you to create a form with multiple steps.

 > [!NOTE]
 > - Multistep forms were formerly called advanced forms.